jenzopr/jenzopr.github.io/_posts/2016-01-04-tight-link-methylation-transcription.markdown

 Notably, this implies that non-physical interactions between two transcription factors can be mediated by epigenetic marks: a methylation-*insensitive* transcription factor could remove blocking epigenetic marks and clear the DNA for binding of *sensitive* transcription factors.
 In this model, *settler* transcription factors that are inhibited to bind DNA through DNA methylation depend on indirect cooperation with specific *insensitive* factors, as well as the local activity of methylating and demethylating enzymes.

-Silvia Domcke, Anaïs Flore Bardet, Paul Adrian Ginno, Dominik Hartl, Lukas Burger and Dirk Schübeler.
+Silvia Domcke, Anais Flore Bardet, Paul Adrian Ginno, Dominik Hartl, Lukas Burger and Dirk Schübeler.
 Competition between DNA methylation and transcription factors determines binding of NRF1. **Nature** (*2015*), doi: 10.1038/nature16462 [weblink](http://www.nature.com/nature/journal/v528/n7583/full/nature16462.html)